The 2015 Commonwealth Short Story Prize

 Short story writer and novelist, Jon McGregor gives his views on what makes a good short story:

-If you’d like some more inspiration before you enter your story head to the Get Inspired section for tips and suggestions from past judges and short story writers.
+If you’d like some more reasons to keep writing while you wait for the announcement of the Prize Shortlist in 2015, head to the Get Inspired section for tips and suggestions from past judges and short story writers.